becodeorg/cli/README.md

 But remember: **BeCode CLI** is *yours*.
 Feel free to [contribute](./CONTRIBUTING.md), add new features or [requests new ones](https://github.com/becodeorg/cli/issues).

+### Use cases

+#### Generating docker environment for your projects

+The BeCode CLI can generate a `docker-compose.yml` file to handle the dev env for your project.
+Simply run `becode generate env` from *inside a git repository* and answer the questions.

+You can either install predefined application environment (like **Wordpress**, **Drupal**, **Ghost**…), or build a custom environment, by choosing your main language, your database and tools.

+The BeCode CLI will generate two files: a complete, *ready-to-use* `docker-compose.yml` file ; and a `docker-readme.md` file, containing all the information about docker (how to install and configure), and the containers of your app.

+#### Generating complete `README.md` template files

+The BeCode CLI can generate a `README.md` respecting our [internal guidelines](https://github.com/becodeorg/Central/tree/master/templates/readme).

+Simply run `becode generate readme` from *inside a git repository* and answer the questions.

 * * *

 ## Installation